openforis/collect-earth/collect-earth/collect-earth-app/README.txt

 ATTENTION!

 Collect Earth is a visual interpretation tool that depends on Google Earth for its use.
-Google Earth must be intalled in your computer, if you do not have it please download it before starting Collect Earth:
+Google Earth must be installed in your computer, if you do not have it please download it before starting Collect Earth:

 https://www.google.com/earth/